 - Adaptability issues.
 Some ITSM approaches can be considered inflexible by organizations that have significant expansion plans.
 For example, large organizations that are continually widening their existing business operations will often face scalability issues.
 This can then undermine the organizational goals in the long run.

 - Compatibility issues.
-Certain ITSM approaches are not compatible with some IT-related operations and software used within an organization.
+Certain ITSM approaches and ITSM best practices are not compatible with some IT-related operations and software used within an organization.
 This may be due to some approaches not yet supporting new ways of working, such as DevOps, or new technologies, such as cloud platforms.
 An organization should thus check on an ITSM approach’s compatibility with its desired ways of working and technology choices.
 And the solution is likely to be a blended approach of various approaches to cover off all their requirements.

 - That it’s an indoctrinated approach.
 One of the major drawbacks of ITSM approach adoption, we see, is that it’s often indoctrinated into the organizations – i.e. it’s just the “done thing” in terms of what has always been done or it’s adopted without any specific business context.
 Instead, organizations need to firstly understand that simply adopting an ITSM approach will not turn it into an IT service delivery and support superstar overnight.
 And secondly, there’s a need to align the provided IT-related services to business needs, through the proper channels, to achieve your organization’s objectives.